codeselfstudy/codeselfstudy/README.md

 - Express.js for the API
 - Redis for session storage in Express.js
 - MongoDB for persistent storage
-- React for an SPA (with Tailwinds CSS)
+- React for an SPA (with Bootstrap)
 - Docker for easy development and deployment
 - Python 3 scraping tools (possibly to be replaced with puppeteer scrapers)